-We are in the process of reviewing our existing policies for child labour and forced labour considerations, and we are evaluating incorporating a due diligence process into our operations that will support risk identification, mitigation, and remediation.
-At present, we have several existing policies and processes which are relevant to the prevention of forced and child labor in our operations, as outlined below (all of the following policies are available in both English and Spanish):
+In 2024, we completed a review of our existing policies for child labour and forced labour considerations, and developed new formal policies to cover any identified gaps.
+We are also evaluating incorporating further due diligence processes into our operations that will support risk identification, mitigation, and remediation.
+At present, we have several existing policies and processes which are relevant to the prevention of forced and child labor in our operations, as outlined below.
+At the time of this report, these documents are available to applicable parties in both English and Spanish: